hove-io/navitia/source/kraken/readme.md

 error.

 ### Raptor cache
-The raptor cache is a structure shared between every raptor planner of kraken that contains an optimized reprensation of stoptimes for a specific period of time.
+The raptor cache is a structure shared between every raptor planner that contains an optimized reprensation of stoptimes for a specific period of time.
 Every request that compute stoptimes (journeys, departures, *_schedules) will need a raptor cache for the date of the request as raptor cache only contains 48 hours of data.